cepdnaclk/e19-co502-RV32IM-Pipeline-Implementation-Group1/README.md

 ## Overview

 This project implements a pipelined RISC-V processor with hazard detection and forwarding units, designed for the CO502 Advanced Computer Architecture course.
-The design has been verified through simulation and synthesized using Synopsys tools targeting the SKY130 open-source PDK.
+The design has been verified through simulation and synthesized using Synopsys tools targeting the SKY130 open-source PDK and others.

 ## Features